Chart Color Schemes

 Employment conditions in Beverley remain below the national average according to AreaSearch analysis

-However, education & training employed only 7.4% of local workers, below Greater Adelaide's 9.3%.
-There were 1.6 workers per resident as of the Census, indicating Beverley functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment increased by 4.4%, while labour force grew by 3.7%, reducing the unemployment rate by 0.7 percentage points.
-In contrast, Greater Adelaide saw employment rise by 3.0%, with a 0.1 percentage point decrease in unemployment.
-State-level data to 25-Nov-25 showed SA employment grew by 1.19% year-on-year, adding 10,710 jobs, and the state unemployment rate was 4.0%.
-National projections from May-25 forecast national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beverley's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, education & training employs only 7.4% of local workers, below Greater Adelaide's 9.3%.
+There were 1.6 workers for every resident as at the Census, indicating Beverley functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 4.5% while labour force increased by 3.7%, causing the unemployment rate to fall by 0.7 percentage points.
+In contrast, Greater Adelaide saw employment rise by 3.0%, the labour force grow by 2.9%, and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beverley's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment